MicrosoftDocs/quantum-docs-pr/articles/user-guide/machines/resources-estimator.md

 qubit_result = myOperation.estimate_resources()
 ```

-### Invoking the Resources Estimator from the command line
+### Invoking the resources estimator from the command line

-When running a Q# program from the command line, use the *--simulator* (or *-s* shortcut) parameter to specify the `ResourcesEstimator` target machine.
-The following command runs a program using the Resources Estimator:
+When running a Q# program from the command line, use the **--simulator** (or **-s** shortcut) parameter to specify the `ResourcesEstimator` target machine.
+The following command runs a program using the resources estimator:

 ```dotnetcli
 dotnet run -s ResourcesEstimator

 ```

-### Invoking the Resources Estimator from Juptyer Notebooks
+### Invoking the resources estimator from Juptyer Notebooks

 Use the IQ# magic command [%estimate](xref:microsoft.quantum.iqsharp.magic-ref.simulate) to run the Q# operation.